 The UCAS reference is now divided into three sections:

-• Section 1: School context
+• Section 1: Relationship to applicant / School context

 • Section 2: Applicant-specific mitigating factors and extenuating circumstances*